Our Youth Empowerment Programs

 Who We Help

-The youth we help come from households with monthly incomes of $30 (on average).
+A majority of the youth we help come from households with monthly incomes of $30 (on average).
 Most have lost one or more of their parents.
 All are ambitious, grateful and hardworking and have to maintain a minimum of a C average and give back to their communities to continue to receive support.

 Results